arav06/aws-fundies/aws-services-fundamentals.md

 Public subnets are the subnets which are connected to the internet

-Private subnets are the subnets which are not connected to the internet
+Private subnets are the subnets which are not connected to the internet.
+If they are connected to another network such as an on prem one, they are still known as private subnets

 When we connect to certain resources in AWS, we use URLs.
 Examples: S3 and Dynamo DB.
 By default, when a resource in our VPC connects to an S3 bucket, it is addressed by the URL.
 Connections to these URLs, by default, go through the internet connection.
 We have to setup AWS endpoints which can be used to avoid routing over the internet.
 Once we setup these endpoints, connections to these URLs will flow through the endpoints and not the internet gateway.